micronaut-projects/micronaut-pulsar/CONTRIBUTING.md

 We want to keep the code clean, following good practices about organization, javadoc and style as much as possible.

-Micronaut Data uses [Checkstyle](https://checkstyle.sourceforge.io/) to make sure that all the code follows those standards.
+Micronaut Pulsar uses [Checkstyle](https://checkstyle.sourceforge.io/) to make sure that all the code follows those standards.
 The configuration file is defined in `config/checkstyle/checkstyle.xml` and to execute the Checkstyle you need to run:

 ```